Windom's Way

 Windom's Way is a 1957 British thriller film directed by Ronald Neame and starring Peter Finch and Mary Ure.
 Made in Eastman Color, it is set during the Malayan Emergency.

+Neame said it "wasn’t a very good film."

 Premise

 Dr Alec Windom is a British doctor who works in a village in Malaya.
 He is visited by his estranged wife Lee.
+Alec is drawn in to a conflict between the local villagers and the white rubber plantation owner.
+Alec tries to keep the peace but the situation erupts into violence.